medbalighhamdi/Patterns.DistributedJoins/README.md

 ## Join Controls pattern

 JoinControl records conditions JoinController class behavior.
-They hold boolean properties that are built by consumers.
+They hold boolean properties that consumers build.
-Consumers can benefit from a fluent, builder-pattern-based join controls creation syntax using custom build methods that are defined in the same record.
+Consumers can benefit from a fluent, builder-pattern-based join control creation syntax using custom build methods defined in the same record.

 # Class Diagram